-- A TS that is capable of transmitting user defined MAC frames and does not participate in the MAC protocol. - A monitor configured for capturing and analyzing MAC frames.
+- A TS that is capable of transmitting user defined MAC frames and does not participate in the MAC protocol. - A monitor configured for capturing and analyzing MAC frames. - A wired station on the DS that can respond to ICMP Echo Request frames.

 Discussion: To effect replay detection, the receiver extracts the PN from the CCMP Header.
 This PN value shall be a 48-bit monotonically incrementing non-negative integer, initialized to one when the TK is initialized or refreshed.
 The PN values sequentially number each MPDU.
-A separate set of PN replay counters for each PTKSA, GTKSA, and STAKeySA shall exist, and be initialized to zero whenever the TK is reset for a peer.
+A separate set of PN replay counters for each PTKSA, GTKSA, and STSL shall exist, and be initialized to zero whenever the TK is reset for a peer.